ssj-gz/Competitive-Programming/my-own-problems/move-the-coins-2-test/markdown/brief-description.md

 Phase 3: Finally finding newParent

-There's probably plenty of ways of skinning this cat :) To re-cap: for some k, we need to find the kth node x at height h which is *not* a descendant of nodeToReparent.
+There's probably plenty of ways of skinning this cat :) To re-cap: for some k, we need to find the kth node (in order of node  x at height h which is *not* a descendant of nodeToReparent.
 Once again, the set X of possible x's is a contiguous subarray of nodesAtHeightInDfsOrder[h], and the left and right indices of this range can be computed in O(log N).
 Thus, we need to find the kth node in this set.

 The way I approached this is as follows.
 In the precomputation step, compute, for each h, prefixesForHeight[h] and suffixesForHeight[h].
 These are _persistent_ balance-trees, sorted by node label, computed by adding each element in nodesAtHeightInDfsOrder[h] in turn (for prefixesForHeight[h]) and adding each element in nodesAtHeightInDfsOrder[h] _in reverse order_ for suffixesForHeight[h].